ctkjose/moi3d/doc_pluginsdk.md

 MoI](http://moi3d.com) (Moment of Inspiration) is a superb CAD software that's designed to be simple and easy to use.
 MoI is mainly designed for CAD solids and surface modeling and provides a great JavaScript API to let you expand and modify the application.

+PluginSDK is inspired by ATOM/VSCode plugin architecture, albeit with the limitations of QTWebView (V5) and ES5.

 PluginSDK is a community-based javascript library that compliments MoI's [API](doc_api.md) to make extending MoI even easier.